 Resin Bound Vs Pattern Imprinted Concrete Driveways

 Having considered the pros and cons of both driveway types, we will do a comparison of both under specific categories.

-Comparison of Resin driveways to Pattern Imprinted Concrete Driveways (PIC)
+Comparison of Resin bound to Pattern Imprinted Concrete Driveways (PIC)

 |Category||Resin Bound||Resin Bonded||P.I.C|

-Here we see that both resin driveways best pattern imprinted concrete in the following areas;
+Here we see the best pattern imprinted concrete in the following areas;

 - Colour stability

 - Slip resistance